 I was inclined to give the animal communicator the benefit of the doubt.
 Lib was a spiritual woman, but she also had a really good B.S. detector.

-Those of us who love cats know that they have many ways of communicating with us.
-But is it possible to actually communicate with them on a psychic level?
+Those of us who love pets know they have many ways of communicating with us.
+But is it possible to actually communicate with them on a deeper level?

-Animal communication is a business like any other business: Some of the practitioners will be legit, and some won’t.
-It’s that simple.
+Animal communication is a business like any other business: Some of the practitioners are legit, and some aren’t.